lovasoa/highs-js/README.md

 You can find it in `node_modules/highs/build/highs.wasm` inside the NPM package, or download it from the [release page](https://github.com/lovasoa/highs-js/releases).
-By default, it will be loaded from the same path as the javascript file, which mean you have to add the wasm file to your assets.
+By default, it will be loaded from the same path as the javascript file, which means you have to add the wasm file to your assets.

 Alternatively, if you don't want to bother with that, you can load the file directly from github: